 If you’re an avid Linux system user like me or are working as a sysadmin for managing company networks, chances are you’ve stumbled at least once with terms like FreeBSD and BSD.
 So, what are these, and what is their significance?

 In this guide, we’ll cover the differences between FreeBSD vs. Linux thoroughly and highlight their similarities simultaneously.
 Overall, our objective is to enlighten our readers about the different variations of the infamous Unix systems and how they are categorized.
 Stay tuned throughout this guide to learn more about these legacy systems to choose the right one for your job.

-Below, we’re outlining the 20 most important things to know when choosing from FreeBSD vs. Linux as your next system.
-Stay with us to gain essential insights into these two Unix powerhouses and determine how they fit you.
+Below, we outline the 20 most important things to know when choosing FreeBSD vs. Linux as your next system.
+Stay with us to gain insights into these two Unix powerhouses and determine how they fit you.

-In general, both Linux and BSD systems are identical to the original Unix system developed by Denis Ritchie and Ken Thompson at the AT&T Bell Labs.
+In general, both Linux and BSD systems are identical to the original Unix system developed by Denis Ritchie and Ken Thompson at AT&T Bell Labs.
 However, due to copyright, they were unable to release it to the public.
-So, they decided to hand over the already built system to their peers at Berkeley.
+So, they decided to hand over the already-built system to their peers at Berkeley.